FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/pluggable_authentication.md

 ## Plug-in activation

-After being registered, the authentication plug-ins are added to the admin and the end-user registries in the Server Configuration, but they are disabled (have a hash symbol in front of their names). <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> will not automatically activate a newly registered plug-in.
+After being registered, the authentication plug-ins are added to the admin and the end-user registries in the Server Configuration, but they are disabled (have a hash symbol in front of their names). {{< SecureTransport/componentshortname  >}} will not automatically activate a newly registered plug-in.
 To activate a plug-in, remove the # symbol from its name.

 Only one plug-in can be enabled per registry at a time.
 Otherwise, the authentication fails.

-If no plug-in is enabled, users are authenticated by using the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> internal authentication logic.
+If no plug-in is enabled, users are authenticated by using the {{< SecureTransport/componentshortname  >}} internal authentication logic.

 > **Note:**
 >